UK rail strikes travel advice and booking info

 When are the next train strikes?

-No other train operators are due to be affected by this industrial action.
+Other train operators will not be affected by this industrial action.

 How can I check if my train is running?

-Journey planners will be updated in advance of any disruption caused by industrial action.
+Journey planners have been updated with details of disruption caused by industrial action, as summarised above.
 If you are booked onto a train which is cancelled or changed, we will also have contacted you directly at the same time.

 You can check the latest updates on rail service in the UK on our disruption information page.